Separating Rank Logic from Polynomial Time: Introduction

-We use the invertible-map game to prove that there are non-isomorphic CFI graphs which cannot be distinguished by rank logic.
-The benefit of the invertible-map game is that we do not have to deal with all possible labellings of the values in a definable matrix.
-Instead, we partition the matrix and then show that the corresponding parts of the two matrices are simultaneously similar.
-Indeed, we show that for every~$k$ there is an~$i$ such that Duplicator has a winning strategy in the $k$-ary invertible-map game played on CFI graphs over $\ZZ_{2^i}$ whenever the base graph is sufficiently connected and its girth is sufficiently large.
-Requiring large connectivity is common for these arguments~\cite{CaiFI1992, GradelPakusa15}, but the girth condition is specific for our construction.
+We use the invertible-map game to prove that there are non-isomorphic CFI graphs that cannot be distinguished by rank logic.
+We partition the matrices into orbits and show that the induced sequences of matrices are simultaneously similar.
+Indeed, we show that for every~$k$ there is an~$i$ such that Duplicator has a winning strategy in the $k$-ary invertible-map game played on CFI graphs over~$\ZZ_{2^i}$ whenever the base graph is sufficiently connected and its girth is sufficiently large.
+Requiring large connectivity is common for these arguments~\cite{CaiFI1992, GradelPakusa19}, but the girth condition is specific to our construction.